dwilson1988/trash-pandas/README.md

 `Transformers` as well as some `Transformers` that users commonly use.

 "Trash panda" is of course a nickname given to racoons by some people.

+## What **isn't** `trash-pandas`?

+This is not an attempt to reproduce the work of `sklearn-pandas` or `pandas-ml`, both of which take a very different approach.
+`trash-pandas` attempts to build a very light and thin layer to weave together `pandas` and `scikit-learn` in the most flexible way possible so that users can do things mostly the same as always, but with less boilerplate and more flexibility. `pandas-ml` offers a full integration of the two libraries and `sklearn-pandas` offers a way to build `DataFrame` friendly pipelines.